Skip to main content

 • Where:

-• Payment amount: The amount paid for the bill
+• Bill payment amount: The amount recorded as paid for on a bill

-• Example 1 - The transaction is recorded in EUR, payment received in USD and the organization's base currency is in SGD:
+• Example 1 - The bill payment is recorded in EUR, cash spent in USD and the organization's base currency is in SGD:

 • Payment rate: 1.00 SGD = 0.74338000 USD